optimizedlearning/mechanic/README.md

 * The option `s_decay` is a bit like a weight-decay term that empirically is helpful for smaller datasets.
 We use a default of 0.01 in all our experiments.
 For larger datasets, smaller values (even 0.0) often worked as well.
 * The option `betas` is a list of exponential weighting factors used internally in mechanic.
 They are NOT related to beta values found in Adam.
 In theory, it should be safe to provide a large list of possibilities here.
 The default settings of `(0.9,0.99,0.999,0.9999,0.99999,0.999999)` seem to work will in a range of tasks.
 * `s_init` is the initial value for the mechanic learning rate.
 It should be an *underestimate* of the correct learning rate, and it can safely be set to a very small value (default 1e-8), although it cannot be set to zero.
 In particular, the  theoretical analysis of mechanic includes a log(1/s_init) term.
 This is very robust to small values, but will eventually blow up if you make `s_init` absurdly small.
+* You can customize the logging behavior by setting the `log_func` argument.
+This enables logging of the scale factors mechanic is using.